wn-doolittle/caliper-spec/caliper.md

 __Supported actions__: [loggedIn](#loggedIn), [loggedOut](#loggedOut), [timedOut](#timedOut)

 __Requirements__
+* [@type](#type) MUST be specified with an IRI value of http://purl.imsglobal.org/caliper/v1/SessionEvent.
 * SessionEvent property values vary between supported actions.
 When generating a SessionEvent, the following action/property value matrix MUST be followed.
-In addition
-* All REQUIRED properties MUST be specified.
-* All OPTIONAL properties SHOULD be specified if a value is listed.
+In addition, all REQUIRED properties MUST be specified while all OPTIONAL properties SHOULD be specified if a value is listed.

 | SessionEvent  | loggedIn | loggedOut | timedOut ||
 | --------  | -------- | --------- | -------- | ---: |